 - We do not receive or store your passwords for any of these services.

-- If you add an integration, the third party provider of the integration may share certain information about your account with Wavity.
-Wavity is not responsible for how teams may use and collect data through integrations.
+- If you add an official Wavity integration, the third party provider of the integration may share certain information about your account with Wavity.
+Wavity is not responsible for how Users may use and collect data through official Wavity integrations.

-- An integration can be removed at any time.
-Removing an integration unbinds that integration on a go-forward basis.
-That does not, however, delete the content that was received from the integration and indexed within Wavity.
-That content must be deleted manually.
+- An official Wavity integration can be removed at any time.
+Removing an official Wavity integration unbinds that integration on a go-forward basis.

 - The message content itself.
 This content can include messages, pictures, files and video among other types of files.

-- When messages or files were sent and by whom, when or if they were seen by you, and where you received them (in a channel or direct message, for example).
+- When messages or files were sent and by whom, when or if they were seen by you, and where you received them (in a Group/Space/Team or Notification, for example).

-Cookies are small text files sent by us to your computer and from your computer to us, each time you visit our website.
+Cookies are small text files sent by us to your computer and from your computer to us, each time you visit the Wavity Service.
 They are unique to your Wavity account or your browser.
 Session-based cookies last only while your browser is open and are automatically deleted when you close your browser.
 Persistent cookies last until you or your browser delete them or until they expire.

 Wavity sets and accesses our own cookies on our company-owned domains.
 In addition, we use 3rd parties like Google Analytics and Mixpanel for website analytics.
 You may opt-out of third party cookies from Google Analytics and Mixpanel on their respective websites.
 We do not currently recognize or respond to browser-initiated Do Not Track signals as there is no consistent industry standard for compliance.